-Key issues addressed in 2019/20 have included:
+Key issues addressed in 2020/21 have included:

-- overseeing the return of the school's revenue budget to a state of surplus; - continuing to manage the property in terms of the constraints governing financials resources, and the need for risk management across a range of financial and premises related issues; - monitoring the school's academic performance in a context of new specifications, and a new national grading system for examinations, ensuring that it remains highly successful in terms of educational outcomes; - exploring the opportunities to realise the diocesan aim for deanery-based multi academy trusts; - strategic oversight of the expansion of the school to 6 forms of entry; - governors have completed a self audit of competencies in order to ensure all aspects of governance are supported by appropriate expertise.
+- overseeing the school's revenue budget to ensure it shows a small surplus; - Appointing a new head teacher following the retirement if the current incumbent; - continuing to manage the property in terms of the constraints governing financials resources, and the need for risk management across a range of financial and premises related issues; - monitoring the school's academic performance in ensuring that it remains highly successful in terms of educational outcomes; - exploring the opportunities to realise the diocesan aim for deanery-based multi academy trusts; - strategic oversight of the expansion of the school to 6 forms of entry; - governors have completed a self audit of competencies in order to ensure all aspects of governance are supported by appropriate expertise.

 Assessment data is produced by the school at regular intervals which is reviewed by the Governors, together with data provided by the DfE, Local Authority, FFT and PiXL.
-The Governors also meet with the Local Authority staff to discuss the information being reviewed to ensure their understanding and interpretation is accurate.
+The Governors would normally meet with the Local Authority staff to discuss the information being reviewed to ensure their understanding and interpretation is accurate.
+This normally takes place in February but could not take this year as the school was closed due to COVID19.